 To get the slimmest roll that takes up the least space, begin at the end of your pants and fold to the waist.
 You can do the same with shorts, too!

 As I mentioned, rolling thicker clothing is not only difficult but will actually take up more space in your suitcase – which is not the goal.

 I use two strategies: I fold or lay flat my coats, sweaters, etc. either at the very bottom of my suitcase or on the top after I’ve packed my other items.
 In between, I stack my packing cubes, shoes, and accessories for a clean, organized suitcase suitcase.

 I try to lay anything that is a chunky fabric flat rather than folded so that it’s as thin as possible of a layer.
 Once folded, they can be really bulky shapes and are not an easy fit.

 Stuff Socks in Shoes

 Keep your smaller items to the side while you’re packing while you handle your larger items first.
-Then tackle fitting in the smaller items, as they’ll be easier to find space for once you have a holistic idea of what your packing looks like.
+Then tackle fitting in the smaller items.
+They’ll be easier to find space for once you have an overall idea of what your packing looks like.

 Choose Multi-Purpose Accessories

 When it comes to how to pack a suitcase to maximize space, you have to think out of the box.
 One of my favorite ways to save space is pack items within other items (as I mentioned before!)

 In this case, I try to think about what I can use when I arrive and how it can give me more storage space.
 One great example is hats.
 I always take my favorite sunhat with me on a summer trip.
 Since it is kind of awkward to pack, I utilize the space around it under the brim and within the hat to stuff items like scarves, socks, underwear, and anything else small and soft.